Mountain Devil Dike

 P5 (5.11+) Classic.
-Climb the short 5.8 corner, and go up and left on the face via AWESOME holds (5.9R).
+Climb the short 5.8 corner, and go up and left on the face via amazing holds (5.9R).
 (Do not climb too high onto the hollow-looking flake) Place a hand size cam at your feet with a 48" runner and commit to the 5.10+ moves up and right gaining another stance and hand size piece & 48" sling.
 Climb right to regain the dike which is bolt protected from here.
-Perfect golden scoops of granite engulf the dike and leads you to a crux mantle move after a couple of bolts.
-Continue up via easier climbing to another crux sequence.
+Perfect golden scoops of granite engulf the dike and lead you to a crux mantle move.
+Continue via easier climbing to another crux.
 At the last bolt climb directly right through a scoop, then up to an obvious rail.
 Follow this to the anchors and a small but comfortable perch.

 P6 (5.10+) Climb right off of the belay passing a bolt and into a groove.
 Climb the groove, find gear, and step right onto the face.
 Clip another bolt and figure out the sequence down & right, making your way into another groove corner.
-Climb the corner, sling some gear long to avoid rope drag, then slab up and right past a final bolt to the anchors.
+Climb the corner, sling some gear super long and slab up and right past a final bolt to the anchors.

 Rappel the route with two 60M ropes.
 One MAY be able to rappel straight down to MSMR and rappel that route from the P6 anchor to avoid the traversing nature of P6, but I did not try this.
 Knot your ropes if you attempt this descent.